Nathan Mavila: Return to England

 In November 2021, he returned to England and re-signed for Isthmian League Premier Division side Wingate & Finchley.

 Return to Canada

 On 7 March 2022, Mavila made his return to Canada, signing with reigning champions Pacific FC.
 He departed the club at the end of the season.

+In 2023, Mavila played for Jordanian Pro League club Al-Faisaly SC, playing for them in the AFC Champions League.

+In February 2025, Mavila joined Isthmian League side AFC Croydon Athletic.
+He went on to make eight appearances in all competitions for the club.
+On 12 March 2025, Mavila agreed to join Nepal Super League side Butwal Lumbini.